MicrosoftDocs/cpp-docs/docs/standard-library/ranges.md

 Besides being easier to read, this code avoids the memory allocation that's required for the `intermediate` vector and its contents.
 It also allows you to compose two operations.

-In the preceding code, each element that's divisible by 3 is combined with an operation to square that element.
+In the preceding code, each element that's divisible by three is combined with an operation to square that element.
 The pipe (`|`) symbol chains the operations together and is read left to right.

 The result, `output`, is itself a kind of range called a *view*.

 > [!NOTE]
-> This example of ranges requires the [`/std:c++latest`](../build/reference/std-specify-language-standard-version.md) compiler option.
+> This example of ranges requires the [/std:c++latest](../build/reference/std-specify-language-standard-version.md) compiler option.
 Because post-release updates to `<ranges>` in the C++20 standard are a work in progress, the features that require `std::views` aren't enabled yet under `/std:c++20`.

 ## Views